shigebeyond/jkmvc/doc/http/controller.md

 ## 3 `req` property

-Every controller has the `req` property which is the [Request](request.md) object and represents current request.
+Every controller has the `req` property which is the [HttpRequest](request.md) object and represents current request.

-Outside controler, you can get current request by `Request.current()`
+Outside controler, you can get current request by `HttpRequest.current()`

 Here is a partial list of the properties and methods available to `req`.
-See the [Request](request.md) class for more information on any of these.
+See the [HttpRequest](request.md) class for more information on any of these.

 Property/method | What it does
 --- | ---